 "Tensor enables us to make the Google phones we’ve always envisioned — phones that keep getting better, while tapping the most powerful parts of Google, all in a highly personalized experience.
 And with Tensor’s new security core and Titan M2, Pixel 6 will have the most layers of hardware security in any phone," Google wrote in a blog post.

 There’s still a lot to learn about Google’s first foldable phone, but there’s more than enough reason to think a Pixel Fold is on its way, and soon.
-With a 7.6-inch 120Hz LTPO in-folding display panel apparently in the works, and the potential for Google to offer an affordable foldable as opposed to Samsung’s pricey Galaxy Z Fold, the Pixel Fold could easily kick off the year of the foldables if it arrives later in 2021.
+With a 120Hz LTPO in-folding display panel apparently in the works, and the potential for Google to offer an affordable foldable as opposed to Samsung’s pricey Galaxy Z Fold, the Pixel Fold could easily kick off the year of the foldables if it arrives in 2023.

 While we wait for the potential early 2023 release date, check out all things Pixel 7, along with Google's affordable Pixel, the Pixel 6a.